juliet29/codeCheatSheets/sherlockCheatSheet.md

 ### Copying files

 **copy local to sherlock**
+-> this is done on a local bash terminal, btw
 ``` bash
 # generally
 scp cfd/<subfolder>/<file> jnwagwu@login.sherlock.stanford.edu:<location in sherlock to copy to, leave empty if home>